The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 - Pricey

-This magical sound machine is more of a “shusher” (hence the name).
-And you might be thinking, “Can’t I just do that myself?”
-Yes, you can—but speaking from experience, it gets really tiring, really fast.
 “Honestly, I thought this was stupid when I was planning my registry.
 After my baby arrived and I’d invested hours of my life making the shh sound within the first week, I revisited this little invention,” one Babylist parent said.
 I too thought the same thing…until I had baby number two (who preferred the shushing coming from my mouth over the white noise machine).
 It’s the definition of a weirdly useful baby product.
+“Thought it was a waste of money (Even though I didn't buy it) but it's been a life/sleep saver.” one Babylist parent said in our survey.

 It has minimal yet simple settings—you just twist the top to set it to one of the three shushing intervals and the bottom twists to adjust the volume.
-(Check out this video for a helpful demo) Though it takes batteries, we used ours for almost a year before needing to replace them.
+(Check out this video for a helpful demo.)
+Though it takes batteries, we used ours for almost a year before needing to replace them.
 The biggest thing most parents agreed on was wishing they had added it to their registry.

 You certainly don’t need two portable sound machines, but I found this helped my baby in a different way than other sound machines did.
 It worked wonders for settling her during fussy car rides or when she was having a hard time snoozing in the baby carrier.
 It’s a good tool to add to your collection, which is why it’s on this list.
 It also has a built-in timer that shuts the machine off after 30 minutes (a good thing to note if you plan on using it for longer naps).